|About Us News Resources Login Become a member Help Search|

-“I wondered at first about his desire to remove here, but after seeing all that I already have on our ramble together, I must admit that a change of scene is very stimulating after a lifetime in the forest.”
+“I wondered at first about his desire to remove here, but after all I have already seen on our ramble together, I must admit that a change of scene is very stimulating after a lifetime in the forest.”

 “Where have your travels taken you thus far, my lord?”
 Imrahil asked.

 “Legolas joined me in East Lórien,” Thranduil began, “if such it may still be called.
-It has all but fallen to me once again in the absence of Lord Celeborn.
+It has all but fallen back to me in the absence of Lord Celeborn.
 Ah, perfection.”
 He accepted the plate which Gwaelas placed in front of him, small cuttlefish on toasts and goose barnacles with cream.
 “Thence we carried on across the Anduin to what remains of Lothlórien itself.
-It is a mere shadow of its former glory, I am afraid.
-Farther south we came through Fangorn Forest, which Legolas was most eager that I should see.
-The Onodrim were far better company than I would have imagined.”
+Farther south, we came through Fangorn Forest, which Legolas was most eager that I should see.
+The Onodrim were better company than I remembered.”

 “Before this war, I had always assumed Ents to be figures of fairytale,” Imrahil admitted, “specters to frighten children away from the deep places of the forest.”

-“I had not seen one since before the breaking of the world,” Thranduil said, “but Mithrandir spoke of them once, so I suspected they had not yet all gone.
+“I had not seen one since they disappeared from Rhovanion,” Thranduil said, “but Mithrandir spoke of them once, so I suspected they had not yet all gone.
 There were certainly none in my wood, though it would have been better for it.”